Isynopoulos1/Isynopoulos1/README.md

 My curiosity and interest in Web development took me to learn new tools such as HTML, CSS, SASS, languages as Javascript with libraries such as React and Nodejs and most recently Python and Vue.
 One of the things that I enjoy the most is building sites and implementing a design system. 🔺 ◼️ 🔹

-What I do:
+- Techniques:
+Knowledge of : HTML, CSS, SASS Javascript( react, node), GitHub, Python, Vue Notions of: Redux, TypeScript, databases such as MongoDB

+- Functional:
+Knowledge of Agile methodologies (Scrum).

+- Other information:
-Product Design: Design System, User-centered design, Design Thinking Methodology, User Flows, Wireframing, Visual Design, Motion design in Figma, User-interaction Design, Prototyping, Video animation, and motion graphics in After Effects.
+Product Design: Design System, User-centered design, Design Thinking Methodology, User Personas, User Flows, Wireframing, Visual Design, Motion design in Figma, User-interaction Design, Prototyping, Video animation, and motion graphics.

-Web development: HTML, CSS, SASS

-Code: Javascript, React, Nodejs, Python and Vue.